marcglasberg/fast_immutable_collections/README.md

 **Benchmarks Results**

-Run the benchmarks preferably in *release mode*, a green snackbar will then appear.
+Run the benchmarks preferably in *release mode*, and a green message on the snackbar will then appear:

 <img src="assets/benchmark_screenshots/example_run.png" height="500px"/>